 Norms and normative standards shape our lives in ways both large and small.
-As human agents, we encounter norms in almost all areas of our lives; and given that we are embedded in social structures which are deeply and fundamentally unjust, we must reckon with the fact that many or most of the norms which govern our behavior are also deeply unjust.
-Using the tools of analytic metaethics, feminist philosophy, trans studies, sociology, and decolonial theory, I aim to explain how norms and normative standards are constructed and warped by oppressive power structures, in order to understand how those structures shape our behavior at the level of shared concepts and individual normative deliberations.
+As human agents, we encounter norms in almost all areas of our lives; and given that we are embedded in social structures which are deeply unjust, we must reckon with the fact that many or most of the norms which govern our behavior and provide us with reasons for action are also deeply unjust.
+Using the tools of analytic metaethics, feminist philosophy, trans studies, social epistemology, sociology, and decolonial theory, I aim to explain how norms and normative standards are constructed and warped by power structures, in order to understand how those structures shape our behavior at the level of shared concepts and individual normative deliberations.
 Put differently, I seek to understand how norms and normative standards work, in order to deconstruct the ways in which norms make us complicit in systems of injustice by shaping what individuals feel like we (collectively and individually) ought to do.

-I explore the ways in which gender norms can be experienced as having normative authority over individual behavior.
+I further explore the ways in which gender norms can be experienced as having normative authority over individual behavior.
 This authority is sometimes cashed out as authenticity.
 For example, a trans person might say that they are living in accordance with particular normative features of gender because that way of living represents who they really are.
 Given feminist commitments that gender norms are socially constructed, these claims may initially seem puzzling.
-To make sense of them, I argue that we should understand authenticity in these contexts as a constructive, socially embedded project of building and “owning up to” an honest and intelligible self, rather than a passive “finding” or “uncovering” of pre-given features of the self.
+To make sense of them, I draw from 20th century phenomenology and queer and trans theory to argue that we should understand authenticity in these contexts as a constructive, socially embedded project of building and “owning up to” an honest and intelligible self, rather than a passive “finding” or “uncovering” of pre-given features of the self.
 This requires attentiveness to certain facts about one’s situation and psychology—such as facts about particular traits that one has, and the social gender-coding of those traits.
 Living authentically may therefore involve owning one’s responsiveness to gender norms.

-Some people report that certain gender norms are authentic for them.
-For example, a trans man might say that norms of masculinity feel like his own or that abiding by them tracks who he really is.
-Authenticity is sometimes taken to appeal to an essential, pre-social “inner self”.
+Trans and gender-nonconforming people sometimes say that certain gender norms are authentic for them.
+For example, a trans man might say that abiding by norms of masculinity tracks who he really is.
+Authenticity is sometimes taken to appeal to an essential, pre-social “inner self.”
 It is also sometimes understood as a moral notion.
-Authenticity claims about gender norms therefore appear inimical to two key feminist commitments: that gender norms are socially constructed and that they are morally bad.
-I argue that that this apparent tension is spurious.
-I show that authenticity and morality can come apart; what is authentic for someone is not always, on the whole, morally good.
-I give an account of authenticity as a socially embedded constructive project, rather than a reflective connection with a stable, essential inner self.
-This project is undertaken in a non-ideal world and must therefore make use of available non-ideal materials.
-I conclude that gender norms can be authentic for someone, while at the same time being socially constructed and morally bad.
-This conclusion can help to enable a theoretical space that is both respectful of trans experience and critical of dominant gender norms, an important liberatory goal.
+Authenticity claims about gender norms therefore appear inimical to two key commitments in feminist philosophy: that all gender norms are socially constructed, and that many domains of gender norms are both morally and prudentially bad.
+I argue that that this apparent tension is illusory.
+Concordant with existing trans narratives of authenticity, I articulate an existentialist view that understands authenticity as a socially embedded, constructive project undertaken in a non-ideal social world, rather than a reflective uncovering of a pre-given, essential self.
+I then show that authenticity and morality can come apart; what is authentic for someone need not be either morally good or good for them.
+I conclude that the authenticity of gender norms does not cut against the feminist commitments that I identify.
+This conclusion enables a theoretical space that is both respectful of trans experience and critical of dominant gender norms, an important liberatory goal.

 Distorted Identities: Hermeneutical Injustice and Normative Social Roles (Draft)